An independent Scotland could lose some of its greatest Old Masters

 By Javier Pes.
 News, Issue 254, February 2014

-The long-term loan of important Old Master paintings to the National Gallery of Scotland, Edinburgh, could be threatened if Scotland votes “yes” to independence in September.
-Sources with close connections to Scottish institutions and collectors say there is a growing possibility that leading lenders will sell their works or move them south if, as is suspected, an independent Scotland’s tax regime changes to target the rich.
+The long-term loan of important Old Master paintings to the Scottish National Gallery in Edinburgh could be threatened if Scotland votes “yes” to independence next week.
+A poll by YouGov published at the weekend showed the "yes" side narrowly leading for the first time.
+In February we reported that sources with close connections to Scottish institutions and collectors say there is a growing possibility that leading lenders will sell their works or move them south if, as is suspected, an independent Scotland’s tax regime changes to target the rich.

 The white paper, “Scotland’s Future”, says that “decisions on the tax system and all specific taxes… will be made by the parliament and government of an independent Scotland”.
 Major art collectors and owners of historic houses benefit from the UK tax system’s exemptions from inheritance tax.
 HM Revenue and Customs allows items to be exempt if they are of significant importance to the nation, if there is public access to them and so long as they remain in the UK.

 Raphael’s The Virgin and Child (The Bridgewater Madonna), around 1507, is on the Revenue’s list of exempt items.
-The Old Master is among 28 works by artists including Titian, Poussin and Rembrandt that are on long-term loan to the National Gallery of Scotland from the Duke of Sutherland.
-He declined to comment, as did another major lender, the Duke of Buccleuch, whose Leonardo, the Madonna of the Yarnwinder, around 1501, has been on show in the gallery since 2009.
+The Old Master is among 28 works by artists including Titian, Poussin and Rembrandt that are on long-term loan to the NGS from the Duke of Sutherland.
+The Duke of Buccleuch's Leonardo, the Madonna of the Yarnwinder, around 1501, is another significant loan, which has been on show in the Scottish National Gallery since 2009.

 Submit a comment

 All comments are moderated.
 If you would like your comment to be approved, please use your real name, not a pseudonym.
 We ask for your email address in case we wish to contact you - it will not be

 made public and we do not use it for any other purpose.